-"Paradox Albino" - Some amelanistic cornsnakes have some black areas.
-This is unexpected on an amelanistic cornsnake, but some individuals it in happens.
+- Several pink lines of snows and anerys (champagnes, neons, specters, and possibly others) are potentially the result of mendelian genes.
+This pink is a pigment present in the scales, rather than showing through from below.
+Since the "coral snow" line was shown to be the result of the strawberry gene, the others may be caused by the same, or similar genes. - "Paradox Albino" Some amelanistic cornsnakes have some black areas.
+This is unexpected on an amelanistic cornsnake, but in some individuals it happens.
 Hence the name "paradox."
 Pictured here is a snow with black spots on it.

-"Java" - This project originated in South Africa.
-It behaves as a simple-recessive gene and has already combined with amel, motley, and striped.
+• "Java" - This project originated in South Africa.
+It behaves as a simple-recessive gene and has already been combined with amel, motley, and striped.
 It has not yet been test-bred against other existing anery-like genes to find whether it is an allele at a known locus, or a brand new gene.
 The main suspicion is that it is kastanie.
 Pictured is a java motley.
-Photo by Don Soderberg -South Mountain Reptiles mendelian component and further breeding tests to determine its mode of inheritance are in progress.
-It is also unknown whether it can be expressed independently of the sunkissed trait.
+Photo by Don Soderberg - South Mountain Reptiles

 A dark variation of sunkissed corns has been observed in two generations so far.
-It appears to have a
+It appears to have a mendelian component and further breeding tests to determine its mode of inheritance are in progress.
+It is also unknown whether it can be expressed independently of the sunkissed trait.